 TL: I don't think we’ve ever received source code for anything.
 It's not even unusual to hear from a rights holder that they don't have any retail masters of their game lying around.
 Unfortunately, due to the short attention span of the gaming industry, the games are long forgotten by their makers just a few years after release.
 For older games, our lack of source code access is partially due to the fact that the rights holder is usually not the original developer or publisher of the game in question.

-So where do you get builds?
+Where do you get builds?

 TL: The people who work at GOG are gamers and old-school ones at that.
 More than a few of us have more than a thousand retail games in our collection.
 A fun fact is that every copy of Alpha Centauri, Magic Carpet, and Dungeon Keeper that GOG sells is based on copies of the CDs that I brought with me to Poland when I moved out here.
 So we don't always find the games we need in our own collections, and sometimes we have to look elsewhere.
 Some of the titles require us to go hunting on eBay and other Internet sites to find used retail boxes in varying condition.
 On rare occasions, we ask trusted members of the GOG.com community to help us out.
 We're old pros at this and we’ve yet to find a game that, after full investigation, we couldn't locate a build for.